‘The Dark Tower’ Film’s Release Date Has Been Moved Back Again

 — Aaron Couch (@AaronCouch) March 28, 2017

-“Dark Tower footage shows an arrogant Matthew McConaughey catching a bullet fired by Idris Elba and saying “The Tower will fall,” tweets Dave McNary, a writer for Variety.
+“‘Dark Tower’ footage shows an arrogant Matthew McConaughey catching a bullet fired by Idris Elba and saying ‘The Tower will fall,'” tweets Dave McNary, a writer for Variety.

 "Dark Tower" footage shows an arrogant Matthew McConaughey catching a bullet fired by Idris Elba and saying "The Tower will fall" #cinemacon